septechx/aqua/README.md

 Aqua is a simple CLI tool for managing subnautica mods on linux.

 Warning: Aqua is still in development and may not work as expected.
-Minor updates may break your configuration.
+Minor updates might break your configuration.

 ## Features

-- [x] Install mods from Nexus
+- [x] Install mods from Nexus with a nxm link
 - [x] List mods
 - [ ] Check for updates
 - [x] Disable mods